-V. Experimental Results
+5 Experimental Results

-Fig. 13 contains various sketch results generated with our interactive sketch system.
-As shown in Fig. 13(a), our system can be used to produce technical (rather than artistic) illustrations of commercial products, by reducing stylizations and focusing on accurate outline capture.
+Fig. 14 contains various sketch results generated with our interactive sketch system.
+As shown in Fig. 14(a), our system can be used to produce technical (rather than artistic) illustrations of commercial products, by reducing stylizations and focusing on accurate outline capture.
 This type of illustrations are often required in the product manuals or assembly instruction guides.
-Fig. 13(b) shows that our outline tracing scheme works well even for complex foreground outlines and background structure.
+Fig. 14(b) shows that our outline tracing scheme works well even for complex foreground outlines and background structure.
 The interiors of some regions are colored with the flood-filling method to produce the cartoon-style sketch.
-In Fig. 13(c) and Fig. 13(d), the interior strokes are stylized to simulate oil painting and watercolor blending effects, respectively.
-Fig. 13(e) and Fig. 1 show the sketches generated from complex portrait photographs.
+In Fig. 14(c) and Fig. 14(d), the interior strokes are stylized to simulate oil painting and watercolor blending effects, respectively.
+Fig. 14(e) and Fig. 1 show the sketches generated from complex portrait images.
 Note that in Fig. 1, the feathers hanging from the hat are sketched by tracing the interior flow.
-Also, in Fig. 13(e), interior strokes are used to generate double outlines (for the shirt).
+Also, in Fig. 14(e), interior strokes are used to generate double outlines (for the shirt).
 This is an often-used trick by illustrators to reveal the outlines more clearly.
-Fig. 13(f) shows that by tracing, smoothing, and editing the curves in multiresolution we can easily create an exaggerated, cartoon-like figure from a photograph.
-All the results in this paper have been generated in 3-20 minutes by non-professional users.
-Our system is implemented on Pentium 4 PC (3 GHz CPU, 1 GB Memory and NVIDIA® GeForce FX 5950 GPU).
+Fig. 14(f) shows that by tracing, smoothing, and editing the curves in multiresolution we can easily create an exaggerated, cartoon-like figure from a photograph.
+All the results in this paper have been generated in 3-20 minutes by non-professional users (including interaction time plus preprocessing time).
+Our system is implemented on Pentium 4 PC (3 GHz CPU, 1 GB Memory and NVIDIA[®] GeForce FX 5950 GPU).